zacktmiller92/regex-tutorial/gist-template.md

 - ^: Beginning of string (or line, depending on the mode)
 - $: End of string (or line, depending on the mode)
-- \A: Beginning of string
-- \z: End of string
-- \Z: Varies a lot depending on the engine, so be careful with it
-- \b: Word boundary
-- \B: Not a word boundary

 Source: http://www.rexegg.com/regex-anchors.html